rafaelstz/magento2-upward-connector/README.md

 ## Installation

-The Magento 2 UPWARD connector module is part of the [Magento Cloud deployment][] steps in the official PWA Studio docs.
+The Magento 2 UPWARD connector module is installed as part of the [Deploy to Adobe Commerce][] steps documentation.

 ## Configuration